The Swan and Cygnet Harp Design

-Notice the rubber on the bottom of the feet of both the Swan and the Cygnet, which helps to keep the harp from slipping when playing on an uncarpeted floor.
+There is rubber on the bottom of the feet of all our harps, which helps to keep the harp from slipping when playing on an uncarpeted floor.

 If you have any questions about any of these details, please feel free to email or call us.
 Contact information is below.

 Here are some video clips of Joanna Mell playing her Cherry Swan